2014 California Proposition 47: Support

 The measure was endorsed by the editorial board of The New York Times, which praised it as a way to reduce overcrowding in the state's prisons.
-It was also endorsed by the editorial board of the Los Angeles Times, which wrote that the measure was a "good and timely measure that can help the state make smarter use of its criminal justice and incarceration resources."
-The American Civil Liberties Union also supported the measure and donated $3.5 million to support it.
+It was endorsed by the editorial board of the Los Angeles Times, which wrote that the measure was a "good and timely measure that can help the state make smarter use of its criminal justice and incarceration resources."
+The American Civil Liberties Union supported the measure, and donated $3.5 million to support it.

 Prominent individual supporters included Jay-Z and Newt Gingrich.